What Is Wave-Particle Duality?

 Wave Particle Duality – Quantum Theory Of Light

-The conflict between the wave particle duality of light i.e light is wave or light is a particle, emerged centuries ago.
-As we are discussing quantum theory, let us take a Quantum leap (but back in time).
+The conflict between the wave-particle duality of light i.e light is a wave or light is a particle, emerged centuries ago.
+As we discuss quantum theory, let us take a Quantum leap (but back in time).

 Newton says Light Is A Particle